-SCCA Pro Racing in conjunction with Parella Motorsports Holdings will organize the Formula Regional Americas Championship (the Championship) which comprises two titles of Champion, one for drivers and one for teams.
+Parella Motorsports Holdings (PMH) will organize the Formula Regional Americas Championship (the Championship) which comprises two titles of Champion, one for drivers and one for teams.
 It consists of the FR Americas races which are included in the FR Americas calendar.
+SCCA Pro Racing will sanction all official races.
 All the participating parties (organizers, competitors, and circuits) undertake to apply as well as observe the rules governing the Championship.